CExA-project/ddc/docs/concepts.md

 In summary;

-+ `DDC::DiscreteElement` corresponds to each unique point of the mesh, fixed throughout the duration of the simulation and defined according to the discretization that has been done (uniform or non-uniform: see the examples of the heat equation).
++ `DDC::DiscreteElement` corresponds to each unique point of the mesh, fixed throughout the duration of the simulation.
 They are similar to fixed points in an affine space.
 + On the other hand, `DDC::DiscreteVector` corresponds to a number of points along a particular axis or to a distance between two points; in DDC, it corresponds to a distance between two DiscreteElements.
 These are integers that carry the strong typing of the dimension in which they are defined.

 ## ddc::DiscreteDomain